 It is the policy of the Municipality that organizers of special events must provide proactive planning and ensure compliance with all requirements of the Municipality before, throughout and following the event so that safe and successful events create a positive impact on the community.
 If you wish to hold your special event on municipal property (including roads, fields, parks, parking lots, beach, etc.) you are required to obtain permission through the Special Events Application Process.

-our friendly, trained staff are here to help.
-The Special Events Application Process is designed to help event organizers understand their responsibilities and facilitate approvals that lead to successful events in partnership with Municipal staff.
+Our friendly, trained staff are here to help.
+The Special Events Application Process is designed to help event organizers understand their responsibilities and facilitate approvals that lead to successful events.

 Thank you for your interest in hosting your event in Port Hope.
 Let’s get started.